Spanish Electricity Demand: dataset and characteristics

 Data access

 This page provides a public summary.
-Additional access to hourly generation, prices or demand is available on the Axion Insights platform.
-Supporting extended time ranges, custome granularities, and export.
+Additional interface and API availability may apply for extended time ranges, alternative granularities, and export.

 Coverage across European power markets and natural gas datasets

-Exports via Excel, CSV and a modern API
+Exports via Excel, CSV, and API for supported datasets

 Back to Spain market overview